theoden42/aoc2024_go/README.md

 - Plutonian Pebbles Day 11
     Really nice problems first time you encounter an algorithmic challenge and it's not that hard either.
 - Claw Contraption Day 13
     Nice system of equations problem also the first part is this time actually an easy version of the hard problem and not a completely different problem altogether
+- Restroom Redoubt Day 14
+    The part two of the problem is extremely nice, makes you think a little and can be solved with a lot of clever ideas.